Frunnze/Lab_4/README.md

 Using polymorphism principles:

 1. Virtual function: I implemented the Dynamic polymorphism for “introduce_yourself()” method from the superclass “person” with the child classes “customer” and “employee”.
-Thus, I have changed this method in a specific way for the child classes, and, I defined the pointers of the “person”superclass for each defined object of the child classes.
+Thus, I have changed this method in a specific way for the child classes, and, I defined the pointers of the “person” superclass for each defined object of the child classes.

 2. Method overriding: Also, in “machine” superclass, we have the method “show_options()”, which is used in its specific way for the “atm” and “queue_ticket_machine” child classes to show the corresponding options.